millerlp/Tide_controller/README.md

 Arduino code, replacing the current Amp and Kappa values.
 Note that NOAA's ordering of harmonic constituents is different than that used in the Arduino programs, so you will need to re-order the NOAA values when substituting them into the Arduino program.

+See http://tidesandcurrents.noaa.gov for tide information, the harmonics data can be found under the "Harmonics" tab on the left for the tide stations that have such data available.